 Starting a business is a challenge.
 Moving while starting a business makes it doubly challenging.
 However, with the right attitude and some planning, it can be done.
 You’ll need to decide what kind of business you’ll run and where you’ll have your headquarters.
-If it’s a home-based business, assess if you have the space you need.
+If it’s a home-based business, assess if you have the space you need or if you need some extra storage.
 If your current location doesn’t work, you need to buy and move into a new home.
 Here are some tips from Moving House to help make your move a success.

 Make a Plan and Get Started

 A journey of 1,000 miles starts with a single step, and a successful business starts with a primary business plan.
 You’ll want to write a plan and make sure it covers some important details, including:

 - Type of business.
 Are you selling products or services?

 - The offering.
 What are you selling, and how does it set you apart from the competition?